 - If the infested potted house plant species is rare and expensive, its death will ruin your investment.

-- Airborne fungal spores can land onto your belongings, causing them to get infested too.
+- Airborne fungal spores can land on your belongings, causing them to get infested too.

 Final Thoughts on Mold Growing in the Potted House Plants